JohnLCaron/rlauxe/README.md

 than the upper limit of the comparison assorter, or else you dont detect when theta <= .5 (the null hypothosis is true), as the following shows.

 In the theta vs N plots below, we simulate the reported mean of the cvrs as exactly 0.5% higher than theta (the true mean).
-So for example when theta = .0496, the reported cvr mean assort (aka Āc in SHANGRLA section 3.2) is 0.496 + .05 = 0.501.
+So for example when theta = .0496, the reported cvr mean assort (aka Āc in SHANGRLA section 3.2) is 0.496 + .005 = 0.501.
 The number of successes when theta <= .5 are all false positives.
 By contract they must be < 5% = risk factor.
-We show several values of eta0Factor=1.0, 1.5, 2.0 and 2.1, where eta0 = eta0Factor * noerrors, and _noerrors_ is the comparison
+We show various values of _eta0Factor_, where eta0 = eta0Factor * noerrors, and _noerrors_ is the comparison
 assort value when the cvrs and the mvrs agree exactly (all overstatement errors are 0).
 The value noerrors is a simple function of Āc: _noerrors = 1.0 / (3 - 2 * Āc)_.

 In the table below, the tables use eta0 = eta0Factor * noerrors.
+The vallues are ratios = nsuccess / ntrials (despite saying successPct).
 The upper bounds of the comparison assorter is 2 * noerrors, represented by the row with etaFactor = 2.0.

 Using eta0 == noerrors, there are no false positives.
-When eta0Factor is between 1.0 and 2.0, the false positives are (almost) all with 5%.
-When eta0 > 2.0 * noerrors, the algorithm no longer stays within the risk limit.
-This is what you would expect from the formula for the alpha martingale.
+When eta0Factor is between 1.0 and 2.0, the false positives are (almost) all less than 5%.
+When eta0 > 2.0 * noerrors, the algorithm no longer stays within the risk limit (which is what you would expect from the formula for the alpha martingale).

 ````
 ballot comparison, ntrials=1000, eta0Factor=1.0, d = 10000, cvrMeanDiff=-0.005, theta(col) vs N(row)